 is thick through opaque acid cloud deck.
 The surface pressure is 90,000 millibars, which

 The average surface temperature is 480 C (900 F).
 It is slightly smaller than the Earth.

-The Jupiter and the Saturn are the two plantes that are greater than the Earth in our solar
+The outer planets (Jupiter, Saturn, Uranus, Neptune) are greater than the Earth in our solar system.

 Uranus are composted of methane and H2, while Neptune has mainly methane and N2.
 In terms of

 density, the inner plantes (Mercury, Venus, Earth, Mars) are denser than the outer plantes

 Table 1, page #14 (Ahrens)

 Through the early part of the twentieth century, weather intruments

 borne by kites, aircraft, and balloons provided information about the lowest

 5000 m of the atmosphere followed by rockets, radiosondes, satellites,